 IF AN EMERGENCY HAPPENS AND YOU NEED THE DEVICE THEN JUST GO AND GET IT – YOU DON’T NEED TO ASK ANYONE FOR APPROVAL TO TAKE IT.

 THEY ARE DESIGNED TO BE USED BY ANYONE – YOU DON’T NEED TO HAVE HAD ANY SPECIAL FIRST AID TRAINING TO USE IT – JUST OPEN IT UP AND IT WILL TELL YOU WHAT TO DO.

-At Seaforth Oval there is a comprehensive first aid kit in the canteen for use with more serious injuries.
+At Seaforth Oval there are comprehensive first aid kits in the canteen and the gear room for use with more serious injuries.

 All teams should take ice to matches to treat bruises and sprains.